PrestonYU/Coursera_Capstone/README.md

 <br>
 5. Your choice of a presentation or blog post. (<strong>10 marks</strong>) <br><br>

-This capstone project is worth <strong>70%</strong> of your total grade.
+This capstone project is worth <strong>70%</strong> of the total grade.
 <br>

 ## My Work